SphereCraft/Second_Brain/000_Second_Brain/CDK_Constructs.md

 # CDK Constructs

-Constructs are the fundamental  building block of [[CDK]] applications.
-They represent everything to create [[AWS]] applications.
+Constructs are the fundamental  building block of [CDK](./CDK.md) applications.
+They represent everything to create [AWS](./AWS.md) applications.
 There are three types of constructs
 	L1 Constructs
 	L2 Constructs
 	L3 Constructs

-L1 Constructs are the low level constructs that directly (1:1) represent all [[AWS]] resources in the [[Cloudformation]].
+L1 Constructs are the low level constructs that directly (1:1) represent all [AWS](./AWS.md) resources in the [Cloudformation](./CloudFormation_Template.md).
 They offer full control, but require configuration.
-In this example we are using a cfn Bucket that corresponds every detail of what we want the bucket . this is like writing in [[Cloudformation]].
+In this example we are using a cfn Bucket that corresponds every detail of what we want the bucket.
+This is like writing in [Cloudformation](./CloudFormation_Template.md).

 L2 Constructs, these are higher level intent based constructs that provide sensible defaults for working with L1 constructs